Rahul-Raviprasad/Restart/AI_Notes.md

 #### State space search
 uninformed

+moveGen -> set of neighbours
+goalTest -> has goal reached or not

 of 2 types
 configuration problems - solution is a configuration planning problems - solution is a path